Bronchitis in Pregnancy

-Bronchitis caused due to bacterial infection are treated with an antibiotic prescription.
-However, it is important to exercise caution over the choice of the antibiotic as many of them are considered to be harmful to the foetus.
+Bronchitis caused due to bacterial infection is treated with an antibiotic prescription.
+However, it is important to exercise caution over the choice of antibiotics as many of them are considered to be harmful to the foetus.

 Some of the antibiotics that are safe during pregnancy are amoxicillin, erythromycin, clindamycin, penicillin, ampicillin, and nitrofurantoin.